We provide online therapy to high achievers in New York.

 Stage 1: The Dance with Denial

-In the denial stage, you might notice yourself:
+At the denial stage, you could be:

 Stage 2: The Flames of Anger

-• Frustration and resentment towards your ex.
+• Frustration as well as resentment towards your ex.

 It’s important to find healthy ways to release and manage this anger, such as talking to a friend, practicing mindfulness, or engaging in physical activities like jogging or boxing.